ssenmosip/mosip-temp-documentation/Registration-Client-Setup.md

    - on Linux - via /dev/tpm0 or /dev/tpmrm0 device file abstractions

 **System Prerequisites:**
 ***
-   -CPU - Dual Core Processor - 2GHZ
+   - CPU - Dual Core Processor - 2GHZ
-   -Ram - 8 GB
+   - Ram - 8 GB
-   -Local Storage Disk Space - 500 GB
+   - Local Storage Disk Space - 500 GB
-   -USB 2.0 ports or equivalent hub.
+   - USB 2.0 ports or equivalent hub.
-   -Physical machine with TPM facility.
+   - Physical machine with TPM 2.0 facility.

 **Data Setup:**
 ***
 In Registration client application, only user mapping to the local machine can be performed.
 Rest of the data setup should be taken care at MOSIP Admin portal.